Starfish regeneration

 Starfish, or sea stars, are radially symmetrical, star-shaped organisms of the phylum Echinodermata and the class Asteroidea.
-Aside from their distinguished shape, starfish are most recognized for their remarkable ability to regenerate, or regrow, arms and, in some cases, entire bodies.
+Aside from their distinguishing shape, starfish are most recognized for their remarkable ability to regenerate, or regrow, arms and, in some cases, entire bodies.
 While most species require the central body to be intact in order to regenerate arms, a few tropical species can grow an entirely new starfish from just a portion of a severed limb.
 Starfish regeneration across species follows a common three-phase model and can take up to a year or longer to complete.
 Though regeneration is used to recover limbs eaten or removed by predators, starfish are also capable of autotomizing and regenerating limbs to evade predators and reproduce.

 Due to their wide range of regenerative capabilities, starfish have become model organisms for studying how the regenerative process has evolved and diversified over time.
 While the overall morphological processes have been well documented in many starfish, little is known regarding the underlying molecular mechanisms that mediate their regeneration.
 Moreover, some researchers hope starfish may one day serve as inspiration for therapeutics aiming to expand the extent to which humans can repair and replace damaged cells or tissues.

 Degrees of regeneration

 Regenerative ability differs greatly among starfish species, but can generally be classified within three categories: unidirectional regeneration, disk-dependent bidirectional regeneration, and disk-independent bidirectional regeneration.
 In each case, regenerative capacity is enabled by the uniquely simple body plan of starfish.

-The typical starfish has five or more arms, or “rays”, radiating from a central disk.
+The typical starfish has five or more arms, or "rays", radiating from a central disk.
 Each arm contains a copy of vital organs and is equipped with eyespots, an eye-like structure that helps the starfish differentiate between light and darkness, and tube feet, which enable locomotion.
 All organs connect to the digestive system in the central disk, which also contains the starfish mouth and stomach.
 This replication and delocalization of vital organs makes starfish especially resilient to the loss of appendages.
+In addition to being able to replicate organs, starfish are also capable of regenerating neuron cells.
+Other cells that are left over from the injury are able to become neural cells and take up functions they would not normally do.
 Following injury or amputation, a star fish can survive with its remaining organ copies during the period of regeneration, which ranges from a few months to over a year.